We all experience challenging, painful, even heartbreaking moments. They’ve been part of life’s journey since, well, forever.

 And of course Kim’s approach works for her.
 For her life and work.

-The good news is that there’s middle ground between unconnected and hyper-connected.
+The good news is that there’s middle ground between disconnected and hyper-connected.
 These days, choosing our place along that continuum requires conscious decision-making, and discipline.

 So the truth is that we can also practice non-judgment when the news is especially tough.
 And let me be clear: The point of non-judgment isn’t saintliness.
 Non-judgment isn’t about letting perpetrators off the hook.

 The point is our own mental and emotional health and productivity during gut-wrenching times.
 As we keep our own energy flowing, as we stay focused on our missions and goals, we help keep everyone moving forward.
-It’s in fact critical!
-Critical contribution.
+It’s in fact a critical contribution.

-And of course some of us contribute by being on the front lines.
-Of tragedy, or the current political landscape, in utterly necessary ways.
+And of course some of us contribute by being on the front lines of tragic or terrifying situations in utterly necessary ways.
 Thank you.
 Bless you.

 Also, honestly, there are people in our lives, or looming large on our smart devices, whose choices and actions don’t work for us.
 We may not be able to relate to where they’re coming from.
 To what they do, or with whom they sympathize.